 The way in which you choose to light your home can have a big impact on the overall ambiance and functionality of a space.
 The light fixtures you use in your kitchen should be completely different from the ones you bring into your bedroom.

 Whereas bright, ambient lighting is important in a setting where you're handling sharp utensils and hot appliances, the light sources in your bedroom should be softer, warmer, and more relaxing.
 To keep things cozy and inviting while still adequately lighting the room, try to incorporate a combination of task and accent light fixtures.

 Wall scones, recessed lighting, and table lamps all work well in bedrooms without feeling overstimulating.
 Additionally, a smart ceiling fan with a built-in overhead light is the ideal complement to warm accent lights.

 If your bedroom doesn't have a ceiling fan, it needs one!
 Aside from being an attractive source of overhead light, there are a variety of reasons why ceiling fans are essential to creating a more comfortable space for you to rest in your home, including:

 - Temperature Control: If your room is too warm, you can kiss a good night's sleep "goodbye."
 Studies show that the optimal temperature to sleep is sixty-five degrees.
-Of course, a ceiling fan can help cool your bedroom quickly without having to turn your thermostat down.
+Of course, a ceiling fan can help you feel cool quickly without having to turn your thermostat down.